-We work closely to support the local communities and indigenous people around our forest concessions.
+Our teams have supported local communities and indigenous people around our forest concessions for five decades.

-We’re one of the largest employers in the north of the Republic of Congo.
-All of our around 1,200 people in our operations are paid above the country’s minimum salary – for example, entry level workers are paid 9% above the legal minimum wage.
-Free or subsidised housing, electricity, water and healthcare are also provided.
-We engage with workers and union representatives regularly.
+We’re one of the largest employers in the north of the Republic of Congo with around 1,300 people in our operations.
+All employees are paid above the country’s minimum salary – for example, entry level workers are paid 9% above the legal minimum wage – and all workers benefit from free or subsidised housing, electricity, water and healthcare.

-We maintain open and regular dialogue with the local community and indigenous population, respecting local and cultural traditions, and – as set out in our policies (French and English) – we’re committed to the principle of Free, Prior and Informed Consent (FPIC).
+We maintain open and regular dialogue with the local community & indigenous population, respecting local and cultural traditions, and we’re committed to the principle of Free, Prior & Informed Consent (FPIC).

-Trees and groves sacred to semi-nomadic groups and indigenous peoples living in our concessions are protected by our staff, while the “BisonaBiso” (“Between Us”) community radio station disseminates information about health, environment and social issues to the local communities, and also provides information about our activities.
+Trees and groves sacred to semi-nomadic groups and indigenous peoples living in our concessions are protected by our staff.
+The “BisonaBiso” (“Between Us”) community radio station shares information about health, environment and social issues with the local communities, and provides information about our activities.

-We operate and fund a 42-bed hospital and four rural clinics (with 50 additional beds), offering medical care, vaccinations and heath information, including malaria treatment and HIV awareness and prevention to our employees, and to the communities in and around our concessions.
-In 2018 these facilities performed over 45,000 patient consultations.
+In Pokola we fund and operate a 42-bed hospital and four rural clinics, offering medical care, vaccinations and heath information, including malaria treatment and HIV awareness and prevention to our employees, and to the communities in and around our concessions.